5 of the best family attractions in Europe

 Europa Park with 5 million visitors a year constantly ranked in the top 10 theme parks in the world.
 There a plethora of accommodation options on site.
 Everything from 5-star hotels to budget camping options is available.
 Europa Park is broken up into sections like a more famous park that we all would know.
 Europa Park would require a good 3 days to explore and take in all the available rides.
 There are roller coasters, carousels, boats, trains and stage shows.
 We attended a Spanish horse stage show that was amazing.
 Make sure you check out the shows that are taking place all over the park.
 Europa Park as it all.
 Expect the lines to be long to the major attractions at this park.
 Being located near the borders of France and Switzerland this park is very popular for day trippers.
 You can read about our experience staying at Camp Resort Europa Park Here.
 Europa Park one of the best family attractions in Europe.

 Dream Park Ochaby is located in southern Poland.
 Dream Park features life size Dinosaurs, miniature wonders of the world, 4d cinema aquarium, ropes course, playground etc. The dinosaurs are life size like they are motion activated, they move their heads and tales and even have sound effects.
 The ropes course is amazing with trying foxes, obstacles and ladders to challenge all members of the family.
-We really enjoyed this little theme park. the crowds were low and the prices were even lower. we spent an excellent 3-4 hours here and enjoyed every minute of it.
+We really enjoyed this little theme park. the crowds were low and the prices were even lower. we spent excellent 3-4 hours here and enjoyed every minute of it.
 Highly recommended if you are in Poland.

 Sealife Porto – Porto Portugal

 A member of the Sealife franchise of aquariums.
-Porto aquarium is small and compact on the beach a few kilometres from the center of Porto.
+Porto aquarium is small and compact on the beach a few kilometres from the centre of Porto.
 We found this Aquarium to be very good.
 Sharks, penguins, stingrays, even Nemo are on display at the Aquarium.
 If you are lucky you might get to feed the stingrays.
 Most aquariums these days have a glass tunnel that you walk through while the fish swim above and around you and Porto is no exception.
 Porto Sealife is a member of the worldwide Sealife chain of aquariums.
 If you have been to a Sealife before you will know what to expect.
 Porto was really great because it was very quiet compared to other Sealife’s we have been.
 Our kids asked plenty of questions to the staff.
 The staff was very friendly and helpful.

 Provins Medieval – Provins France